 Thursday brought another stinging setback when a vote in Britain’s Parliament to endorse military action failed, all but guaranteeing Britain wouldn’t play a direct role.
 But France’s leader said he and Obama were in agreement and that France could go ahead with a strike.

-In Washington, members of Congress from both parties were insisting Obama consult more closely with Congress before giving an order to begin hostilities.
+In Washington, lawmakers from both parties were insisting Obama consult more closely with Congress before giving an order to begin hostilities.
 Dozens of lawmakers, most of them Republican, signed a letter saying Obama should not take military action without congressional approval, although administration officials insisted no congressional leaders or committee chairs made that request personally to the White House.

 Obama’s national security team was in agreement that while consulting with Congress was critical, there was no need for formal approval, officials said.
 Seeking a vote in Congress to authorize a strike wasn’t even an option on the table.

 All that changed Friday night, when Obama left the West Wing with his chief of staff, Denis McDonough.
-Under cloudy skies and temperatures nearing 90 degrees, the two walked on the White House grounds for the better part of an hour, and Obama confided in his adviser that he had changed his mind.
+Under cloudy skies and temperatures nearing 90 degrees Fahrenheit (32 degrees Celsius), the two walked on the White House grounds for the better part of an hour, and Obama confided in his adviser that he had changed his mind.
 He laid out an idea to ask Congress to approve a strike.

 By 7 p.m., top aides including deputy national security advisers Ben Rhodes and Tony Blinken had been summoned to the Oval Office, where Obama shared the new plan.
 It was the right thing to do, the president said, and would make the U.S. stronger.